hashgraph/hedera-json-rpc-relay/docs/design/hts_address_tx_receipt.md

 # HTS Token Creation via SystemContract Receipt Enhancement

 ## Purpose
 The purpose of this enhancement is to improve the interoperability between Hedera Token Service (HTS) and Ethereum-compatible tools, like ethers, by ensuring access to the necessary information about newly created tokens, in this case token address.
-This change specifically addresses the gap in Web3 tooling support when creating tokens through HTS precompile contracts, making user experience more smooth.
+This change specifically addresses the gap in Web3 tooling support when creating tokens through HTS precompile contracts, making user experience smoother.

 ## Problem Statement
 When users create tokens (fungible and non-fungible) by directly calling the 0x167 contract there is no way for to get the contract address of the newly created token via ethers.
-This is because the transaction receipt's contractAddress field is not being populated correctly for HTS token creation operations, since essentially they are just a contract call, but not a contract create (deploy).
+This is because the transaction receipt's contractAddress field is not being populated with the HTS token address, since essentially the operations is just a contract call, but not a contract create (deploy).

 ## Current Behaviour

-Currently, when creating a token via HTS the address of the system contract ic returned as a contractAddress in the transaction receipt.
+Currently, when creating a token via HTS the address of the system contract is returned as a contractAddress in the transaction receipt.

 ## Proposed Solution